How to get Alimony in a Divorce

 How to get Alimony in a Divorce through discussions

-- The spouses must talk with each other regarding joint finances.
-They must estimate how much money each needs in order to live.
-The partners must find answers to the following questions
+- The spouses must talk with one another regarding the joint finances.
+They must estimate how much money each needs in order to carry out their daily needs of life.
+The partners must find answers to the following questions, a few of which are:

 - Does the couple have adequate assets that can be refinanced or sold to repay the debts?

 - If the couple has a child, who should get primary custody?
-How does the child support amount effect alimony?
+How does the child support amount effect maintenance? and

 - The couple seeking divorce must determine a mutually agreeable neutral meeting spot.
-If one of the partners does not have any income, the other partner must be willing to disburse some alimony.
+If one of the partners does not have any income, the other partner must be willing to disburse some amount.
 This does not essentially mean permanent periodic alimony.
-Sometimes, both may accede to the concept of rehabilitative alimony (i.e. payments made till the needy spouse becomes self reliant)
+Sometimes, both may accede to the concept of rehabilitative alimony (i.e. payments made till the needy spouse becomes self reliant).

 |